VincentGijsen/Inkscape/README.md

 # Note
 I have created all the file except for png.py , see that file for details on the license

+##Laser power
+With the laser-power is meant the power this actually drives the diode. e.g. my laser doen't burn my wood ad power of 1, but starting at a power of 20, this ensures you can transpose the levels of grayscale to wood *given* the levels of grayscale are < range of laserpower_Max - laserpower-Min

+future work may implement non-linear scaling ?